vanillacode314/portfolio/src/pages/blog/svelte-custom-pull-to-refresh.md

   description: A guide on how to implement custom pull to refresh in a svelte app
   keywords:
     [
-      "svelte",
+      'svelte',
-      "stores",
+      'stores',
-      "custom pull to refresh",
+      'custom pull to refresh',
-      "pull to refresh",
+      'pull to refresh',
-      "native like pull to refresh",
+      'native like pull to refresh',
-      "sveltekit",
+      'sveltekit',
     ]
 author: raqueebuddinaziz
-created: "Sep 23, 2022"
+created: 'Sep 23, 2022'
 ---

 A guide on how to implement custom pull to refresh for svelte apps.
 This guide assumes you are familiar with svelte stores.
 If not feel free to check first half of this article explaining [svelte stores](/blog/svelte-custom-stores-demystified#what-are-stores-anyway).